Will County Trusts Attorney

 There are many types of trusts, but there are three that are the most common.
 However, in each case, a trustee will be named who is responsible for overseeing that the terms of the trust are met.

-• Revocable trust.
-This type of trust allows for more control over the contents and the assets once it is established.
+• Revocable trust: This type of trust allows for more control over the contents and the assets once it is established.
 With this type of trust, you can modify and cancel the terms or conditions.
 You can change the beneficiaries, and you are not required to gain any permissions before doing so.
 In addition, you can add or remove assets, change the guidelines, or even sell off the trust.
 In this type of trust, if you have assets that are not named in either the trust or your will, they are considered a part of a “pour-over will” which means that those unmentioned items will automatically be covered by the trust.
 This type of trust is best for those who wish to retain control or seek greater flexibility in their assets while they are alive.

-• Irrevocable trust.
-Under this type of trust, once the parameters have been established, they are unable to change.
+• Irrevocable trust: Under this type of trust, once the parameters have been established, they are unable to change.
 Should you change your mind on any of the elements of the trust later, you will not be able to go back and restructure it nor cancel any element.
 This means that the list of beneficiaries, the instructions of the trust, or the ability to sell off assets is seemingly set in stone.
 The only way that this type of trust can be modified is through a signature of the trustee, and the beneficiaries, that grants you permission to do so.
 Choosing this type of trust may seem less appealing because of its restrictive parameters, however, there are many tax benefits to this type of trust that those with higher assets may wish to use to protect their estate.

-• Asset protection trust.
-Commonly referred to as APT, this type of trust serves to literally protect your assets.
+• Asset protection trust: Commonly referred to as APT, this type of trust serves to literally protect your assets.
 If you have extensive debt when you pass, an APT will protect your assets from creditors, claims, or judgments against your estate.
 This means that the assets will remain with your beneficiaries and not be taken away.
 In an APT, you may also name yourself as a beneficiary.
 This means that when you properly structure this type of trust, your assets are protected even while you are alive.
 APTs can be structured as either foreign or domestic which is determined by where your assets are located.

-What Are Other Types of Trusts?
+What Are Other Types of Trusts in WILL COUNTY, IL?

 There are many types of trusts outside of the three main ones listed.
 They can include:

-• Testamentary trusts.
-This type of trust is used to hold any inheritance rights until a specified time.
+• Testamentary trusts: This type of trust is used to hold any inheritance rights until a specified time.
 For example, if a child is listed as a beneficiary, and if the trustor wishes that any disseminated assets are held until they are 18, this type of trust establishes that.

-• Spendthrift trusts.
-This type of trust allows the trustee to make adjustments to it in order to prevent any beneficiary from squandering the assets that they received.
+• Spendthrift trusts: This type of trust allows the trustee to make adjustments to it in order to prevent any beneficiary from squandering the assets that they received.

-• Special needs trusts.
-Because many people with special needs receive some governmental benefits, this type of trust allows the trustor to place responsibility in the hands of a trustee who can then control the distribution of assets to a disabled adult.
+• Special needs trusts: Because many people with special needs receive some governmental benefits, this type of trust allows the trustor to place responsibility in the hands of a trustee who can then control the distribution of assets to a disabled adult.
 This ensures that they receive the quality of life and care they need without disruption to their benefits.
 These types of trusts come with strict limitations.

-• Charitable trusts.
-This trust allows the assets of the trustor to benefit a charity of their choosing.
+• Charitable trusts: This trust allows the assets of the trustor to benefit a charity of their choosing.
 The assets are distributed in the same way as other trusts— in a structured and time-managed system.

 Additional types of trusts include: